Litlington White Horse: Geology and ecology

-At the peak of Hindover Hill, a free car park is located along Alfriston Road, with a short footpath leading down to the White Horse.
-However, a better view of the horse can be obtained from across the valley by walking south along the banks of the River Cuckmere from Litlington village.
+Lost hill figures on Hindover Hill

 The Giant of Hindover Hill

 The Giant of Hindover Hill is a lost chalk hill figure that is said to have once appeared alongside the First Litlington White Horse on the side of Hindover Hill.
-There are some references to the figure throughout the 19th century, though descriptions provide little detail regarding its origins, design, or longevity.
+There are some references to the figure throughout the 19th century, though descriptions provide brief detail regarding its origins, design, or longevity.
 By the 1930s, mentions of the giant had ceased, and its potential existence faded from public memory.